Writing Tip: Play With Perspective (Multi-POV)

 Pros:

-1. Depth of Understanding: Writing from multiple perspectives allows readers to delve deeply into the minds and emotions of different characters.
-It provides a nuanced understanding of diverse viewpoints, creating a more comprehensive and immersive narrative.
-It often gives us the opportunity for greater understanding than if we stayed in one singular perspective.
+1. Depth of Understanding: Writing from multiple perspectives allows readers to get into the minds and emotions of different characters and see the world through several different lenses.
+It often gives us the opportunity for greater understanding of the world, the characters, and the plot than if we stayed in one singular perspective.

-2. Complex Characterization: Each character brings their own experiences, motivations, and voice to the narrative.
-Exploring the story through various perspectives enhances character development, adding layers of complexity and making the cast more dynamic and relatable.
-Seeing how different characters internalize and act upon the same narrative event can give us insight into those characters—their values, fears, hopes, goals, etc.
+2. Complex Characterization: Each character brings their own experiences, motivations, and voice to the plot, which means that we can view the same plot event but have wildly different understandings of it based on whose perspective we’re in.
+Exploring the story through various perspectives adds layers, not only making the cast more dynamic and relatable but also giving us limitless opportunities for character development.
+Seeing how different characters internalize and act upon the same narrative event can give us insight into who they are—their values, fears, hopes, goals, etc.

 Cons:

 1. Complexity and Challenge: Juggling multiple perspectives typically requires careful planning and execution.
-I’m sure there are prodigies out there who can wing it, but I think even they probably go back through during edits and revisions to make sure it’s executed effectively.
+I’m sure there are prodigies out there who can wing it, but even they probably go back through during edits and revisions to make sure it’s executed effectively.
 It can be challenging to maintain a consistent narrative flow and ensure that each character's voice is distinct.
-There’s also a risk of confusing or overwhelming readers if not handled with care.
+There’s also a risk of confusing or overwhelming readers if we don’t get it right.
 It can certainly be done (and well), but in my experience it helps to have a plan and then seek feedback from beta readers to make sure it’s working.
 More on this in a minute.

 2. Reader Attachment: Readers may find it challenging to connect deeply with a vast array of characters.
-Investing emotionally in multiple perspectives might dilute the impact of individual character arcs.
+Investing emotionally in multiple perspectives can dilute the impact of individual character arcs, even when we’re paying super close attention to these things as the writer.
 Maintaining reader engagement isn’t always easy when one character is more developed than the others, so it’s important to fully develop each one in meaningful and relatable ways.
-As readers, I’m sure we’ve all read a multi-POV story where we loved one character’s perspective, while another’s felt like we were slogging through just to get back to the person we connected with.
+As readers, we’ve likely all read a multi-POV story where we loved one character’s perspective, while another’s felt like we were slogging through just to get back to the person we connected with.
 It’s a pretty common experience for readers to prefer the chapters where their favorite/most relatable character is in the perspective seat.
 As writers, it’s our job to make our readers invested in all of them, whenever possible.

 3. Time Constraints: Covering the story from multiple perspectives can extend the narrative timeline.
 Writers must carefully manage pacing to avoid sluggish progression.
 Balancing the exploration of different characters with a cohesive and well-paced plot is a delicate task.
 This particular issue is probably one of the ones I struggle with most in my own projects.
 In the following section (tips), I’ll share some of the things I’ve practiced to hopefully mitigate this issue, as well as the other typical challenges.

+Voice is everything!
 Ensure that each character has a unique voice and perspective.
-Distinctive dialogue patterns, vocabulary choices, and thought processes contribute to individuality.
+Distinctive dialogue patterns, vocabulary choices, and thought processes contribute to individuality, which not only makes it easier to follow, but helps people connect with them.
 Readers should be able to identify the character based on their voice.

-Emphasize the contrasts between characters and their perspectives.
-Whether through conflicting opinions, contrasting experiences, or differing reactions to events, these contrasts add depth to the narrative and keep our readers engaged.
+Whether through conflicting opinions, contrasting experiences, or differing reactions to events, we can add depth to the narrative and keep our readers engaged.
 It can also help readers connect more with the characters, because they see them as distinct, unique people.

-Perspective is a literary device worth exploring, and when we navigate multiple viewpoints, we can craft narratives that are rich in complexity, depth, and emotional resonance.
-It’s definitely a skill I’d consider to be more advanced, and I’m glad I didn’t know how hard it would be when I dove head-first into my multi-POV novel with literally no prior experience writing this way.
+Writing in multiple perspectives is a skill I’d consider to be more advanced, and I’m glad I didn’t know how hard it would be when I dove head-first into my multi-POV novel with literally no prior experience writing this way.
 My naivete allowed me to boldly explore something new, and I’m grateful for that!
 It did lead to lots of later adjustments during edits and revision, but ultimately it has helped me grow.

 As a final note, I want to acknowledge that I’m still learning, so these pros/cons and tips are based on information I’ve picked up throughout my study of writing, and through my limited experience writing multi-POV stories.
 My unpublished fantasy series, The Manifold Chronicles, is told in dual-POV in book one, and multi-POV in books two and three.
 I’ve only fully written and edited book one.
 Books two and three are drafted, with book two currently undergoing a developmental edit.
 I should have those notes back next week to begin revisions, but this series is literally my first full-length multi-POV project, so take my thoughts in this post with a grain of salt.
 I happen to believe these tips are good ones, and they address some of the things I noticed while writing my own story, so I do hope they help.
 Perhaps once I’m more experienced with writing multi-POV narratives, I’ll do a follow-up to this post with more personal insights.